 1. Review of Financial Records and Procedures Committee - the chairperson shall appoint two members, subject to approval of the Executive Committee, to audit TSPRA financial records each year, prior to the September Board Meeting.
 The committee shall report its findings to the Executive Committee no later than the fall meeting.

-2. Awards Committee - the chairperson shall appoint not more than five persons, including former TSPRA presidents and two members at large, to select recipients of the following awards, which, if given, shall be awarded during the annual TSPRA Conference.
+2. Professional Awards Committee - the chairperson shall appoint not more than five persons, including former TSPRA presidents and two members at large, to select recipients of the following awards, which, if given, shall be awarded during the annual TSPRA Conference.

 (i) “Rookie of the Year” - the recipient shall be employed full-time in the field of school public relations, hold professional membership in TSPRA, and exhibit a creative, dedicated and professional approach to school communications.
 This person shall not have been employed in school PR for more than 36 months at the time of the nomination deadline.

 (ii) “Most Valuable TSPRA Member” - the recipient shall be a member of TSPRA who has contributed significantly to the improvement of the association.

 (iii) “Bright Idea Award” - this award shall be bestowed upon a TSPRA member and/or TSPRA nominee for outstanding ideas, strategies, projects or programs designed to promote public education in Texas through effective communication.
 To be considered for the award, an entry must be creative, unusual, effective, and adaptable.